ArenKDesai/Aren-s-Notes/Big Data Systems/Spark.md

 ### [[Caches]]
 Some RDDs might get used repeatedly, so they're cached.
 We can also do this manually with sc.cache(), and uncaching with sc.unpersist().

+## Spark SQL
+- builds on RDDs
+- Just for people who know SQL but not Python, Java, etc.

+## DataFrame API
+- For people who like dataframes in